Exclusive: Walgreens has explored taking drug store chain private - sources | MarketScreener

 In recent months, Walgreens has held preliminary discussions with some of the world's largest private equity firms about putting together what would be the biggest ever leveraged buyout, the sources said.

-Walgreens has tasked investment bank Evercore Partners Inc with exploring whether a deal can be put together, the sources said, cautioning that a deal is far from certain.
+Walgreens has tasked investment bank Evercore Partners Inc with exploring whether a transaction can be put together, the sources said, cautioning that a deal is far from certain.

-Walgreens shares rose 8% to $64.12 in New York after Reuters was first to report the news on Tuesday.
-It later gave back some of those gains and was up about 4%.
-The stock had lost 28% of its value in the last 12 months, compared to a 13% rise in the S&P 500 Index.

 Many private equity firms have pushed back on the idea, concerned about Walgreens' business prospects and the challenges of financing the deal, the sources added.